1. Is hemp the same thing as marijuana?

 4. How do I apply for a Hemp Grower's License?

-The application to be a hemp grower will be available on the Department's website.
+The application to be a hemp grower is available on the Department's website.
 There is a $100 application fee and a license fee if your license is granted by the Department.

 5. Can I process Hemp in Illinois?